If you’re looking for a way to increase your income, this list of side hustles for stay at home moms has some great ideas for you!

 They say pets are the new kids, and judging by the spending pet owners do, it’s entirely plausible.
 These can usually be sold at farmer’s markets too, and even online using sites like Etsy as an easy way to get started.
 All you really need are a few good dog treat recipes, cute packaging, and a love of animals.
 If you love animals, you already know how willing people are to spend money on quality treats for their pets.

 If you’re great at something organizational, or artistic, you can sell printable versions!
 Again, Etsy is a great site to start with this.
 You may have noticed that I have a couple of printable that I sell of the organizational variety – a meal planning binder, finance binder, and garden journal.
 I don’t actually sell them on Etsy, because I have my own website, so I just need a delivery service so that when people pay, they get send their download.
 I use Sendowl for this, but there are a lot of other options too.
-If you need some ideas for what you might be able to sell, search for similar items on Etsy.

 People – including me – love homemade soap.
 Especially if you make soap that smells really nice, has health benefits, or is unique.
 My niche is soap made with goat milk and essential oils.
 I have a friend who’s niche is beautiful bars, with less emphasis on the ingredients.
 Both niches are successful.
 I did start out selling soap on Etsy, and added farmer’s markets later on.
 I enjoyed doing it, but when we moved to Texas, my focus shifted to a different business, and I let the soap making go.
 (You can find some of my recipes here).
 However, just because it didn’t end up being for me doesn’t mean it isn’t a great business.
 Soap and bath products in general have a lot of potential.